 Why Do Dogs Get the Zoomies?

-If you’ve ever bathed a dog I bet you’ve seen the zoomies.
-It’s that frantic, running around the house at full speed craziness that we see as soon as our dog is released from the tub.
+If you’ve ever bathed a dog chances are you’ve seen the zoomies.
+It’s that frantic, running around the house at full speed craziness that happens when dogs get out of the bath.

-The zoomies are also called the rips, and for those looking for the scientific term they’re called frenetic random activity periods (FRAPS).
 Have you ever looked at your dog as he’s running around like a mad man and wondered what the heck is going on?
-Why do dogs get the zoomies?
+Today we’ll take a quick look at why dogs get the zoomies.

 Why Do Dogs Get the Zoomies?

-Zoomies are a sudden release of energy in dogs.
+The scientific term for that sudden burst of energy is frenetic random activity periods (FRAPS), but many refer to them as the rips or zoomies.
 If you’ve ever seen your dog run around the house after a bath like a maniac that’s the zoomies.
-And if your young puppy gets sudden bursts of energy late at night that’s the zoomies.
-Dogs get the zoomies to release all their pent up energy.
+If your young puppy gets sudden bursts of energy late at night that’s the zoomies.

 Zoomies are Common in Young Dogs